 Ron Britton’s work is characterised by his enduring preoccupation with truth; with what is real, and how we know this to be so.
 His answer follows Keats – ‘nothing ever becomes real till it is experienced’ – as do his theoretical contributions.

 Britton is a training and supervising analyst with the British Psychoanalytical Society.
-He first trained as a doctor, and as a child psychiatrist was Chair of the Department of Children and Parents at the Tavistock Clinic, where he was involved in treatment of deprived children and their parents.
-This experience was influential to his psychoanalytic thinking where he maintains the importance of ‘childhood’ as a formative experience.
+He first trained as a doctor and, as a child psychiatrist, was Chair of the Department of Children and Parents at the Tavistock Clinic, where he was involved in the treatment of deprived children and their parents.
+This experience was a great influence on his psychoanalytic thinking, in which he maintains the importance of childhood as a formative stage in our lives.

-His psychoanalytic teachers and colleagues have been important.
-His theoretical background is that of Freud, Klein and post-Kleinians.
-Additionally, he brings his own wide interests, including philosophy, theology, science, and particularly, his passion for poetry, which he uses as a basis for psychological understanding.
+His psychoanalytic teachers and colleagues have been very important to the development of his ideas.
+His theoretical background is that of Freud, Klein and the post-Kleinians.
+Additionally, Britton brings his own wide interests, including philosophy, theology, science and, particularly, his passion for poetry, which he considers a fruitful and stimulating source of psychological understanding.
 Arguably, it is poetry that inspired his most original contribution: his psychoanalytic understanding of the root of inspiration, the imagination.

 The importance of belief